 Another option is to contact carers’ organisations who provide help with respite care.
 This might include help with arranging regular breaks or grants towards the cost.
 You can also arrange respite care yourself.

 Paying for respite care

-If the person you care for is eligible, the council will have to arrange respite care so you can take your break.
-You can’t be charged for this but the person you’re caring for might be.
-The council will look at their finances to see if they should pay anything towards it.
-Our factsheet Getting a financial assessment for care at home has more information.
+If the person you care for can get counci support, their council will look at their finances to see if they should pay anything towards it.
+You can’t be charged for care they receive, but the person you’re caring for might be.
+Read our factsheet Getting a financial assessment for care at home for more information.

-Help may be available from charities or other organisations, either with the cost of respite care or with the cost of a break.
+You may be able to get help from charities or other organisations, either with the cost of respite care or with the cost of a break.
 For example, the Carers Trust offers some grants to carers who need respite.
 You can search for charitable grants on the Turn2us website.